Research and development ratio at 5%

 The Group has established a strong culture of innovation.
 The Group has concentrated its main development activities at the German sites operating within the Original Equipment and Engineered Plastics segments and at its US plant in Southfield, Michigan.
 Smaller modifications are also performed at other locations.
 ElringKlinger built up additional know-how during the year under review, especially in the field of battery and fuel cell technology.
 As a result, the number of employees working in R&D as of December 31, 2019, stood at 611 (2018: 590).

 New patent applications surpass previous year’s level

 ElringKlinger always seeks legal protection for new developments at both product and process level.
-In 2018, the centralized patents unit, which is tasked with protecting the company's technological expertise and intellectual property rights, applied for 80 (previous year: 69) new patents.
-This substantial increase of around 16% on what was already an impressive total underscores ElringKlinger's technological know-how and inventive spirit.
+In 2018, the centralized patents unit, which is tasked with protecting the company's technological expertise and intellectual property rights, applied for 81 (2018: 80) new patents.